-This course is designed for all healthcare professionals who work directly with pregnant women, new mothers, and infants.
+This course is designed for nurses and allied professionals who work directly with pregnant patients, new mothers, and infants.
 The target audience is primarily those in the obstetric/gynecologic, neonatal, and psychiatric fields, but all healthcare professionals who provide services to women will benefit from this course.